shibashispaul32/XCI/README.md

 To execute the code within the Jupyter notebooks, you must first download the data folder from the following link: https://drive.google.com/file/d/16dCaZlECGkhGIXuHNL44OQbtqFrRsWOa/view?usp=sharing
 After downloading, extract the contents of the .zip file to the root directory of the project.
 The Jupyter notebook codes can only be executed successfully after this step.

+The environment.yml file can be used to to recreate the conda environment that was used in this project to execute codes.